+Onshore/Nearshore: Plaquemines Parish has been identified as the most probable impacted Parish within the Gulf of Mexico for the Greater than 10 Mile Worst Case Discharge and the Exploratory Worst Case Discharge.
 Plaquemines Parish has a total area of 2,429 square miles of which, 845 square miles of it is land and 1,584 square miles is water.
 Plaquemines Parish includes two National Wildlife Refuges: Breton National Wildlife Refuge and Delta National Wildlife Refuge.
 This area is also a nesting ground for the brown pelican, an endangered species.
 Examples of Environmental Sensitivity maps for Plaquemines Parish are detailed in the following pages.
-Example ESI maps for Plaquemines Parish and the legend are shown in Figures 9.C.1through 9.C.5.
+Key ESI maps for Plaquemines Parish and the legend are shown in Figures 9.C.1 through 9.C.5.